-Repurposed kitchen scraps.
-You can regrow certain vegetables with just a little tray of water and a spot near the window.
+Use leftover kitchen scraps to regrow certain vegetables with just a little tray of water and a spot near the window.

 Now, this windowsill kitchen garden is not really to supplement your diet.
 Sure, you’ll be able to grow and use a few greens and veggies, but you won’t be producing tons of vegetables here.
 It’s just a fun, simple way you can grow some of your own foods, and reduce waste at the same time.

-You can even reuse water that you’ve gathered elsewhere, such as from boiling pasta (just let it completely cool), or water you’ve collected while waiting for the shower to warm up.
+You can even reuse water that you’ve gathered elsewhere, such as from boiling pasta (just let it completely cool first), or water you’ve collected while waiting for the shower to warm up.

-To make your kitchen garden organic, start by using organic kitchen scraps, that way you’ll be regrowing food that’s already organic, without any harmful chemicals used!
+To make your kitchen garden organic, start by using organic kitchen scraps, that way you’ll be regrowing food that’s already organic and free from any chemical residues.
 Once you’re veggies have grown, you can choose to keep them in the water, or replant them in soil to produce a bigger harvest and start a little veggie garden outside.

 How to Regrow Veggies in Water

-It’s a simple process to regrow leftover veggie scraps, and a great way to minimise food wastage (other than composting).
+It’s a simple process to regrow leftover veggie scraps, and a great way to minimise food waste (other than composting).
 Some things to keep in mind when regrowing vegetables are:

-- Check on your plants regularly – Make sure to check the water every 2-3 days to ensure that there’s still enough water left in the pan, and that there aren’t any pieces of veggies that could have fallen off, causing them to potentially rot and build slime up in the bowl.
+- Check on your plants regularly: Make sure to check the water every 2-3 days to ensure that there’s still enough water left in the pan, and that there aren’t any pieces of vegetables floating around in the bowl, rotting and building slime.

-- Keep veggies in partial sunshine – It’s important that your veggies see plenty of sunshine throughout the day, in order to grow.
+- Keep veggies in partial sunshine: It’s important that your vegetables see plenty of sunshine throughout the day in order to grow.